Astha-Bhushan/Python-Beginners/README.md

       46. Program to Add Two Matrices Using Multi-dimensional Arrays
       47. Program to Multiply to Matrix Using Multi-dimensional Arrays
       48. Program to Find Transpose of a Matrix
-      49. Program to Multiply two Matrices by Passing Matrix to a Function - Remaining
+      49. Program to Multiply two Matrices by Passing Matrix to a Function
       50. Program to Find the Frequency of Characters in a String
       -----------------------------------------------------------------------------------------------------------------------------------

-# Note : Questions with Remaining next to them are yet to be solved.
-The PRs will be accepted on a First Come First Serve Basis
+# Note : All questions are solvedd.
+No more PRs are accepted.
+Happy Coding !!
-Remaining question are : 40,49
+Remaining question are : None